Chance Rencountre

-Chance Eugene Duke Rencountre (born December 31, 1986) is an American professional mixed martial artist who competes in the Welterweight division of Bellator MMA.
-A professional since 2012, he has also competed for the Ultimate Fighting Championship (UFC) and Titan FC.
+Chance Eugene Duke Rencountre (born December 31, 1986) is an American professional mixed martial artist who competes in the Welterweight division.
+A professional since 2012, he has also competed for the Ultimate Fighting Championship (UFC), Bellator MMA, and Titan FC.

 Background

 Rencountre was born to a single mother in Pawhuska, Oklahoma, which is part of the reservation of the Osage Nation.
-His mother had to work 3 jobs to support her son growing up.
+His mother had to work three jobs to support her son growing up.
 As homage to his heritage Rencountre carries the flag of the Osage nation when entering the ring.
 His sister Alexis Rencountre is the Osage Nation's elections supervisor.
 He is the first member of the Osage tribe to compete in the UFC.

 Mixed martial arts career

 Bellator MMA

 After amassing a record of 8 wins and 1 loss, Rencountre signed with Bellator MMA.
 He made his debut at Bellator 151, losing to Justin Patterson by split decision.
 In his second fight for the promotion, he faced Jake Lindsey at Bellator 171 and won the fight by split decision.